jeffareid/erasureb/README.md

 For n erasures, ersbch corrects n-1 rows via matrix multiply and XOR to correct the remaining row.
 A single erasure only uses XOR.

+ersbch.cpp = C++ BCH based erasure code.

+ersbchc.cpp + ersbch32.asm - C++ and assembly erasure code.

+ersbch32.asm uses C++ mangled names (for matrices passed by reference).

+Visual Studio was used to compile and assemble code.

+In the example code, there are defines that setup a data matrix as a 20 row x 32768 column matrix, with the first 17 rows as data, and the last 3 rows as parities, for up to 3 erasure correction.

 In the example code, the field is GF(2^8) based on